On the relationship between three classes of operators on Riesz spaces: Introduction

 \section{Introduction}

 The relationship between order bounded operators and order continuous operators on Riesz spaces has been investigated in \cite{A1}, \cite{AB3} and \cite{Schaefer1}.
 This paper aims to further study the relationship between order bounded operators, topologically bounded operators and topologically continuous operators on Riesz spaces.
-Our starting point is the Nakano-Roberts Theorem which says that the norm dual of a locally solid Riesz space is an ideal of its order dual.
-It is natural to ask whether this result still holds for linear operators between two ordered topological vector spaces $E_1$ and $E_2$.
-To this end, we first ask whether the space $\mathcal{L}_{TC}(E_1, E_2)$ of topologically continuous operators is a vector subspace of the space $\mathcal{L}_{B}(E_1, E_2)$ of order bounded operators.
-We show by counterexamples that the answer is negative.
-Next, we seek a condition for $\mathcal{L}_{TC}(E_1, E_2)$ to be a vector subspace of $\mathcal{L}_{B}(E_1, E_2)$.
-Then we generalize the Nakano-Roberts Theorem by giving the condition for $\mathcal{L}_{TC}(E_1, E_2)$ to be an ideal of $\mathcal{L}_{B}(E_1, E_2)$.
+The first part of our paper provides several counterexamples to illustrate a few existing results along this line.
+We first ask whether the space $\mathcal{L}_{tc}(E_1, E_2)$ of topologically continuous operators is a vector subspace of the space $\mathcal{L}_{b}(E_1, E_2)$ of order bounded operators, or whether the converse is true.
+We show by counterexamples that the answer to both is negative.
+Theorem~2.3 in \cite{Hong} gave a sufficient condition for $\mathcal{L}_{tc}(E_1, E_2)$ to be a vector subspace of $\mathcal{L}_{b}(E_1, E_2)$.
+We give a counterexample to show that neither of the hypotheses ``The topology on the image space is locally solid.'' and ``The image space has an order bounded neighborhood around zero.'' of that theorem may be dropped.
+In addition, we argue that this sufficient condition is not necessary.
+The Nakano-Roberts theorem says that the topological dual of a locally solid Riesz space is an ideal of the order dual.
+We provide a counterexample to show that the condition of Theorem~2.3 in \cite{Hong} is not sufficient to extend the Nakano-Roberts theorem to the case where the image space is an ordered topological space, i.e., $\mathcal{L}_{tc}(E_1, E_2)$ may not be an ideal of $\mathcal{L}_{b}(E_1, E_2)$ even if $E_1$ is equipped with a locally solid topology.